Crossed Legs Meaning

 In general, crossed legs signify anxiety and submission.
-The variation performed affects how strongly these feeling are implied.
-Remember that there could be a physical reason for someone to want the comfort of crossing the legs, such as feeling a bit cold.
+The variation performed affects how strongly these feelings are implied.
+Remember that there could be a physical reason for someone to want the comfort of crossing their legs, such as feeling a bit cold.

 Sitting with Crossed Legs

 Crossing the legs increases the amount of self-contact, which is comforting.
 This indicates the person could use some comfort, which is why it suggests anxiety.

 It also makes a person less mobile.
 Having the legs crossed prevents someone from getting up as quickly as they otherwise could.
 This makes the position defensive.
 They're not about to spring into action.